0glabs/0g-da-client/README.md

     ```
 2. Run combined server

-    Update the following command by referencing the [Configuration](da-client.md#section1)
+    Update the following command by referencing the configuration details from the links below.

     Reference: